delabassee/java-lab/lab4-preview.md

 helidon dev --app-jvm-args "--enable-preview"
 ```

+⚠️ If during this lab, Helidon hangs while starting ('devloop'), double-check that you have effectively enabled preview features!

 ## Wrap-up

 In this section, you have used Sealed Classes, a Preview Feature in Java 16.
 You have also seen how to enable Preview Features in Helidon applications.